NIZE0000/NIZE0000/README.md

 <h1 align="left">Hi</h1>
-<h3 align="left">My name is Nice, a fourth-year student majoring in Computer Science.
+<h3 align="left">I'm Nice, a fourth-year student majoring in Computer Science.
 I'm preparing myself before entering internship and the workforce.
 I will use this account to store my portfolio.
 <br/>Personally, I am interested in web development, dev-ops, machine learning, and GNU/Linux distribution as my main focus during this period.</h3>

 <br/>